COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 - Compulsive behaviors include hoarding objects and checking things often.

 - A mental health evaluation is needed to diagnose OCD.

 - Treatment includes therapy and medicine.

 Obsessive-compulsive disorder (OCD) is a type of anxiety disorder.
 Obsessions are recurring thoughts.
 Compulsions are recurring behaviors.

 A child with OCD has obsessive thoughts that are not wanted.
 The thoughts are linked to fears, such as touching dirty objects.
 The child uses compulsive rituals to control the fears, such as excessive handwashing.

 As children grow, rituals and obsessive thoughts normally happen with a purpose and focus based on age.
 Preschool children often have rituals and routines around meals, bathing and bedtime.
 These help stabilize their expectations and view of their world.
 School-aged children often create group rituals as they learn to play games, take part in team sports and recite rhymes.
 Older children and teens start to collect objects and have hobbies.
 These rituals help children to socialize and learn to deal with anxiety.

 When a child has OCD, obsessive thoughts and compulsive rituals can become very frequent and strong.
 They may interfere with daily living and normal development.
 OCD is more common in teens.

 The cause of OCD is not known.
-Research suggests it is a brain problem.
+Research suggests it’s a brain problem.
 People with OCD don’t have enough of a chemical called serotonin in their brain.

 OCD tends to run in families.
-So it may be genetic.
+Genes can play a role.
 But it may also occur without a family history of OCD.
 In some cases, streptococcal infections may trigger OCD or make it worse.